caer

 - (intransitive) to get (to understand)

-- (intransitive) to be granted or awarded
+- (intransitive) to be granted, awarded, or given (potentially by chance)

 - (intransitive) to fall under (to belong to for purposes of categorization)